Average Weather in Rochester New York, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Rochester are 43.155 deg latitude, -77.616 deg longitude, and 509 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Rochester are 43.155 deg latitude, -77.616 deg longitude, and 509 ft elevation.

-The topography within 2 miles of Rochester contains only modest variations in elevation, with a maximum elevation change of 374 feet, and an average elevation above sea level of 511 feet.
-Within 10 miles contains significant variations in elevation (558 feet).
-Within 50 miles contains large variations in elevation (2,041 feet).
+The topography within 2 miles of Rochester contains only modest variations in elevation, with a maximum elevation change of 374 feet and an average elevation above sea level of 511 feet.
+Within 10 miles contains only modest variations in elevation (558 feet).
+Within 50 miles contains significant variations in elevation (2,041 feet).

 The area within 2 miles of Rochester is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (64%) and trees (17%), and within 50 miles by water (37%) and cropland (32%).